 The Jacobsen team has fully adopted putting our Taco Seasoning in and on everything, even Thanksgiving stuffing.
 This side is a thoughtful balance of sweet, spicy and acidity.
 This can be made veggie friendly by omitting the meat and using vegetable broth instead of beef broth.

 Pro tip: put about ½ cup of cooked stuffing into a waffle-maker and top it with your favorite Jacobsen Co.
-Honey.
+Raw Honey.

 Makes 8 to 10 servings